-Kari was also a Regional Manager for the Media Division of the Committee on Publication at The Mother Church helping to bring correct information about Christian Science to the public.
-She has appeared on radio programs in this country, in the UK, and Australia, and was interviewed for the Oklahoma public television documentary, “Chords of Memory” to talk about the healing power of Christian Science.
-And, in 2009 was interviewed for the national publication, “Conceive Magazine” for the Christian Science perspective on healing infertility.
-She is a frequent contributor to Christian Science periodicals including the Christian Science Monitor.
+I was also a Regional Manager for the Media Division of the Committee on Publication at The Mother Church helping to bring correct information about Christian Science to the public.
+I have appeared on radio programs in this country, in the UK, and Australia, and was interviewed for the Oklahoma public television documentary, “Chords of Memory” to talk about the healing power of Christian Science.
+I am a frequent contributor to Christian Science periodicals including The Christian Science Monitor.

 Kari is available to speak in English, Greek, or Italian and lives in Athens, Greece, from January through March each year.

 Kari Mashos is a gifted presenter of Christian Science concepts.
 She is particularly good at using stories to make her points.
 Also, Kari did not shy away from the tough questions the students sent her way.
 The real tribute to Kari is that the students stayed fully engaged throughout her presentation and were still asking a myriad of questions even when she had to go.
 It is rare that students so fully appreciate a presenter as they did Kari.